Choosing Tomato Varieties for Your Garden

 4. Disease Resistance

 If you’ve ever grown tomatoes, you’ll start to know more about the commonly occurring issues in your area.
 Many diseases are related to climate (such as wet, warm weather).
-You can also ask your local nurseries, your local Master Gardeners office or to neighboring home gardeners.
+You can also ask your local nurseries, your local Master Gardeners office, or neighboring home gardeners.
 They can tell you if certain tomato diseases are common in your area.

 Take preventative action by selecting varieties with built-in resistance to diseases, and ensuring the right growing conditions.